pi-top/Wi-Fi-Access-Point-and-Station-Mode/README.md

 ## Default Behaviour

-By default, the access point's SSID is the hostname of the machine that runs the script.
-If the machine is a Raspberry Pi, the default passphrase is based in the device's serial number; otherwise it defaults to `12345678`.
-This allows for repeatable network credentials between sessions, making it easy for clients to connect to their local device even if the OS has been reset.
+By default, the access point's SSID is the hostname of the machine that runs the script combined with the serial number of the device.
+The passphrase is an 8-digit random number.

 General AP mode/DHCP server configuration:
 ```